Short answer

 As of May 28, 2026, IRCC lists TEF Canada and TCF Canada as accepted French tests for many economic immigration programs.
 Always confirm the current accepted tests, score requirements, and validity rules on official IRCC pages before booking or applying: IRCC language test help centre, Express Entry language test results.

-Related guides: learn French in Canada with AI translation, French grammar explainer, and French pronunciation audio.
+Related guides: personalized AI French learning for Canada, learn French in Canada with AI translation, French grammar explainer, French pronunciation audio, and getting started with your level and interests.

 What the test is really measuring